Support for students with disabilities

 If you are a student with a disability, your success is important to UC.

-Disability Resource Service
+Equity and Disability Service

 UC can help you with the unique challenges you face and we are here to support you in reaching your goals.
 Your disability does not have to be a barrier to your success.